nimterop/nimterop/README.md

 #### Linking

 - If `-d:headerStatic` is specified, `getHeader()` will return the static library path in `headerLPath`.
 The wrapper writer can check for this and call `cImport()` accordingly as in the example above.
-If it is omitted, the dynamic library is returned in `headerLPath`.
+If `-d:headerStatic` is omitted, the dynamic library is returned in `headerLPath`.
 - `getHeader()` searches for libraries based on the header name by default:
   - `libheader.so` or `libheader.a` on Linux
   - `libheader.dylib` on OSX